If email@example.com is helping to set up your deployment virtually, this is the information required.

 The username and password required to access the RTSP stream of the camera/NVR are sometimes different from the ones used to administer the camera/NVR.
 If in doubt, you can verify that you have the correct credentials by opening the RTSP stream with VLC.

-Camio know the RTSP URL of most cameras automatically.
+Camio knows the RTSP URL of most cameras automatically.
+The stream you connect must be H.264 encoding (not H.265).
 However, if your camera is missing from the current list, then the Camio team will add it prior to the day of setup by using the OUI (first 6 characters of the MAC address) to associate an RTSP URL template that looks similar to this example:

 Cameras are sometimes on their own isolated LAN.
 If the Camio Box gateway is on the same subnet as the cameras, then it can discover the cameras automatically; otherwise, it's best to have a spreadsheet listing the IP address and name of each RTSP stream on the LAN.

 - Network connection for the Camio Box gateway itself

 The Camio Box VM running on your host computer must talk to both the camera LAN and the Internet.
 The customer must have access to the VM host machine in order to screenshare with Camio if any network setting need changing.
 See the network recommendations.